-- > 19.5 million gallons of water were reclaimed in 2019 from the evaporative cooling processor. - > Using effluent as crop irrigation water provides fertilizer benefits and reduced 201 million gallons of fresh water from being pumped for irrigation. - Fresh water pumped from the ground to cool milk for chiller plate system is reused after cooling.
-Reusing water for on-farm activities reduces freshwater needs. - > Two additional center pivots were added to neighboring fields at Rexford to connect to the lagoon to utilize the effluent and recycled water resource in 2018. - > Pivots at Beaver City do not irrigate with fresh water; rather, utilize recycled water in lagoons for irrigation. - Rexford is the only McCarty location to have a flow meter to monitor effluent. - > 13 AgSense units and 38 soil moisture probes installed for the 2019 growing season. - Advanced cow comfort fans installed in parlor to save fresh water. - > Identified at Bird City a wetland, 10 acres, and a buffer strip, 1.6 acres that provide water quality benefits. - Beaver City added a pipeline from the north end of the lagoon to the south to recycle water for easier allocation to the lagoon pumps.
-A filter system was also added to the pumps for more efficient pivot irrigation.
+- > 20 million gallons of water were reclaimed in 2022 from the evaporative cooling processor. - Using effluent as crop irrigation water provides fertilizer benefits and reduced 91 million gallons of fresh water from being pumped for irrigation. - Fresh water pumped from the ground to cool milk for chiller plate system is reused after cooling.
+Reusing water for on-farm activities reduces freshwater needs. - > All MFF dairies have flow meters to monitor effluent. - > 13 AgSense units and 38 soil moisture probes installed in 2019. - Advanced cow comfort fans installed in parlor to save fresh water. - Identified at Bird City a 10 acre wetland that provide water quality benefits. - Beaver City added a pipeline from the north end of the lagoon to the south to recycle water for easier allocation to the lagoon pumps in 2018.
+A filter system was also added to the pumps for more efficient pivot irrigation. - > Partnered with NRCS on Irrigation Water Management Plan. - > Added underground irrigation, sprinkler system and moisture monitors at Rexford. - > Upgraded all nozzles to drop low and reduce evaporation and water loss. - > Kansas Water Office Water Technology Farm continued to serve as pilot for emerging technology.